 Generally, credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-The Police Officer's Pension Plan's investment policy limits fixed income investments to a rating no lower than Standard & Poor's BBB or Moody's Baa.
-The Police Officer's Pension Plan's corporate bonds and most of the mortgage-backed securities were all rated "Baa" or better under Moody's ratings and at least "BBB" under Standard & Poor's ratings however, certain mortgage-backed security investments were not rated.
+The Police Officer's Pension Plan's investment policy limits fixed income investments to a rating no lower than S&P Global Ratings BBB or Moody's Baa.
+The Police Officer's Pension Plan's corporate bonds and most of the mortgage-backed securities were all rated "Baa" or better under Moody's ratings and at least "BBB" under S&P Global ratings however, certain mortgage-backed security investments were not rated.